rogersala21/TFG-BHQC/README.md

 # BHQC: Bitcoin Honeypot for Quantum Computers

-**Honeypot Address Generation Protocol (HAGP)**
+**Bitcoin Honeypot Address Protocol (BHAP)**

 This project implements a distributed protocol to create a Bitcoin honeypot address that is quantum-vulnerable by design.
 The honeypot serves as a public alert: if its funds are ever spent, it signals that a quantum computer has likely broken the ECDLP on `secp192r1` (and is approaching the security of Bitcoin's `secp256k1`).
 The protocol is implemented in Python and leverages several cryptographic libraries.

 ---

-## Protocol Overview: HAGP
+## Protocol Overview: BHAP

-The Honeypot Address Generation Protocol (HAGP) is a multi-phase, distributed protocol involving `n` participants and a coordinator.
+The Bitcoin Honeypot Address Protocol (BHAP) is a multi-phase, distributed protocol involving `n` participants and a coordinator.
 It ensures:

 1. **Compatibility**: The honeypot address is a standard Taproot address, fully compatible with Bitcoin, but with security reduced to that of `secp192r1`.
 2. **Correctness**: Even with up to `k < n` malicious participants, a quantum computer able to break `secp192r1` can retrieve the funds.